ndpp/ndpp/docs/source/methods/cross_sections.rst

 The data governing the interaction of neutrons with various nuclei are represented using the ACE format which is used by OpenMC_, MCNP_, and Serpent_.
-ACE-format data can be generated with the NJOY_ nuclear data processing system which converts raw `ENDF/B data`_ into linearly-interpolable data as required by most Monte Carlo codes.
+ACE-format data can be generated from `ENDF data`_ with the NJOY_ nuclear data processing system.
 The use of a standard cross section format allows for a direct comparison of OpenMC with other codes since the same cross section libraries can be used.